johnyob/dromedary/src/typing/README.md

 - All judgement use variables, relying on explicit equivalences via `=`
 - Initial judgements are surrounded by their initial view (e.g. `C ⊢ e : τ` is converted to `∃ Θ. C ⊢ e : ɑ` where `[τ] = Θ |> ɑ`).
 - Existential variables are used more often for constructing types.
+- Binders now explicitly bind some rigid variables using `(type Λ) p = e`, designed to interact w the new let contexts `Σ`.

 #